Achievable logoAchievable logo

 Order tickets

-Registered representatives must create an order ticket for each order they place, which leaves a paper trail in case something goes wrong.
-The order ticket involves all of the details of a trade, which includes:
+Registered representatives must create an order ticket for every order they place.
+The ticket creates a paper trail in case something goes wrong.

 • Customer identifier